BernieO/calcardbackup/README.md

        Check 'man date' for more info about different formats and syntax.
 -e | --encrypt FILE
        Encrypt backup file with AES256 (gnupg).
-First line of FILE will be used as passphrase -f | --fetch-from-database
+First line of FILE will be used as passphrase -g | --get-via-http
-       Create calendar/addressbook backups by fetching the data directly from the database instead of downloading the according files from the ownCloud/Nextcloud webinterface.
-       It is not required to give this option as this is the default for calcardbackup >= 0.8.0 -g | --get-via-http
        NOTE: this option is deprecated.
 It is only available due to backwards compatibility.
        Get calendar/addressbooks via http request from the ownCloud/Nextcloud server.
-This used to be the default behaviour until calcardbackup <= 0.7.2, but is not recommended anymore.
        When using this option, a file with usernames and according cleartext passwords (see option '-u|--users-file') is mandatory.
+       This used to be the default behaviour until calcardbackup <= 0.7.2, but is not recommended anymore due to the necessity to give cleartext passwords in a separate file.
 -h | --help
        Print version number and a short help text
 -i | --include-shares